bianchi-ed/discord.js-bot-model/README.md

 ## Firing up the Bot

 ### - Register bot commands
-After cloning the project, you should register the commands that already come with this model.
+Before starting the bot you should register the commands that already come with this model.
 To do that you can simply run the script "deploy-commands.js" present in the root folder of the project.

 ```base
 node deploy-commands.js